joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-17-christmas-gift-game.md

 First of all, with two players, the probability that a pair forms is $P_2 = \frac12.$

 With four players, there are two potential pairs.
-Since anyone can draw anyone from the hat, the chance that the first person doesn't pick themself is $\frac34.$ Similarly, the probability that the first person's pick picks them back is approximately $\frac14.$ Finally, there are two possible pairs.
+Since anyone can draw anyone from the hat, the chance that the first person of a pair doesn't pick themself is $\frac34.$ Similarly, the probability that the first person's pick picks them back is approximately $\frac14.$ Finally, there are two possible pairs.
 So, the probability that a pair forms is

 $$ P_4 \approx 2\times\frac34\times\frac14 = \frac38\approx 37.5\\% $$